 The oldest method of getting rid of waste from human habitations, is to bury it underground.
 As density increased, centralised waste collection came about, and with it, the invention of the landfill.

-When landfills are full, they usually become open air spaces like parks.
-They rarely have buildings built on them until much later, due to gases generated by garbage decomposition.
+When landfills are full, they usually get turned into open air spaces like parks.
+Buildings are rarely built on them until much later, due to gases generated by garbage decomposition.

 One of these landfill gases is methane.
 This happens because municipal waste has a lot of organic content, e.g. food scraps and garden waste.
 Because you’re basically just dumping all the garbage together, there isn’t a lot of oxygen inside a landfill.
 It gets used up as the garbage rots, yet the bottom part of a landfill doesn’t get airflow (and more oxygen) from the top.
 The garbage will then rot in a different way, called ‘anaerobic’.